THE MAGIC OF LENTICULAR

 History of Lenticular Printing

-It wasn't until Israeli-French kinetic artist Yaacov Agam began incorporating lenticular processes into his work in the late 1950s that the medium saw its first serious artistic exploration.
-Agam recognized lenticular's potential for creating transformative, participatory artwork that shifted with viewer movement—a pivotal moment when the technology transcended its novelty origins.
+It wasn't until Israeli-French kinetic artist Yaacov Agam began incorporating lenticular processes into his work in the late 1950s that the medium saw its first obvious artistic exploration.
+Agam recognized lenticular's potential for creating transformative, participatory artwork that shifted with viewer movement - a pivotal moment when the technology transcended its novelty origins.

 The period of mass adoption, both commercially and artistically, arrived with the digital revolution of the 1990s.
 The introduction of large format inkjet printers, combined with manufacturing capabilities from companies like Microlens and Topan, suddenly made large-scale lenticular sheets both feasible and affordable.
 This convergence of technology opened doors for advertisers seeking dynamic campaigns and artists exploring new forms of visual expression.